symfony-tr/symfony-docs-tr/book/security.rst

 For each incoming request, Symfony2 tries to find a matching access control rule (the first one wins).
-If the user isn't authenticated yet, the authentication process is initiated (i.e. the user is given a chance to login).
+If the user isn't authenticated yet, the authentication process is initiated (Örn:  the user is given a chance to login).
 However, if the user *is* authenticated but doesn't have the required role, an :class:`Symfony\\Component\\Security\\Core\\Exception\\AccessDeniedException` exception is thrown, which you can handle and turn into a nice "access denied"